xuchunyang/flycheck/doc/user/flycheck-versus-flymake.rst

 Error levels
 ~~~~~~~~~~~~

-**Flymake** supports error and warning messages.
-The pattern of warning
+**Flymake** supports error, warning and note levels by default.
+Additional
-messages is *hard-coded* in Emacs 24.3, and only became customizable in Emacs
-24.4.
-The patterns to parse messages are kept separate from the actual syntax
-checker.
+error levels can easily be defined by adding them to
+`flymake-diagnostic-types-alist`.

 **Flycheck** supports error, warning and info messages.
-The patterns to parse
-messages of different levels are part of the syntax checker definition, and thus
-specific to each syntax checker.
-Flycheck allows to define new error levels for
+Flycheck allows you to
-use in custom syntax checkers with `flycheck-define-error-level`.
+define new error levels for use in custom syntax checkers with
+`flycheck-define-error-level`.

 Error identifiers
 ~~~~~~~~~~~~~~~~~